jptmoore/boriiis/README.md

 ### Introduction

-OCR images from a IIIF manifest to generate a git patch for [Miiify](https://github.com/nationalarchives/miiify).
+OCR from a IIIF manifest to generate a git patch for [Miiify](https://github.com/nationalarchives/miiify).

 ### Build the tool